Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/3 - Ip stack.md

 If the checksum invalidates the package, the receiver will send back an **NACK** (not acknowledge) response

 ## Splitting of data (segmentation)
 TCP splits data in segments.
-This way, if one packet receives a NACK, you don't need to send the *whole* pakcet again (imagine having to send a 500 mb packet again).
+This way, if one packet receives a NACK, you don't need to send the *whole* packet again (imagine having to send a 500 MB packet again).

 Another reason why TCP packets are segmented is because of the Maximum Segment Size (MSS) of the ethernet protocol.
 The ethernet protocol is limited by 1500 bytes (usually), which is depicted by the Maximum Transmission Unit (MTU).